Dedham, Massachusetts in the American Revolution: Battles at Lexington and Concord

 On the morning of April 19, 1775, a messenger came "down the Needham road" with news about the battle in Lexington.
 He stopped at the home of Samuel Dexter and ran up to the front door.
 Dexter met him at the front door and, upon hearing the news, nearly fainted.
 He had to be helped back into his house.
+One messenger who alerted the people of Dedham to the hostilities was Abel Benson, a nine-year old son of a slave who blew a trumpet to call attention.

 Church bells were rung and signal guns were fired to alert the minutemen and militia of the need to gather.
 Captain Joseph Guild's company began leaving in small groups, as soon as enough men to form a platoon had assembled.
 When "a croaker" claimed that it was a false alarm, Guild had him gagged and left under guard so that he could not dissuade any faint hearted men from heading off to the battle.

 Within an hour of the first notice, the "men of Dedham, even the old men, received their minister's blessing and went forth, in such numbers that scarce one male between sixteen and seventy was left at home."
 A total of 89 men from the first parish went off, led by Captains Aaron Fuller and George Guild.
 Captain William Bullard led 59 from the second parish, and Daniel Draper and William Ellis led 55 men from the third parish.
 From the Springfield parish, David Fairbanks and Ebenezer Battle led 80.
 By the end of the day, even the older veterans from the French and Indian War headed off to Lexington.
 It total, there were four companies plus minutemen.

 Aaron Guild, a captain in the British Army during the French and Indian War, was plowing his fields in South Dedham (today Norwood) when he heard of the battle.
 He immediately "left plough in furrow [and] oxen standing" to set forth for the conflict, arriving in time to fire upon the retreating British.
 The companies led by Bullard, Draper, Ellis, Fairbanks, and Joseph Guild also took aim at the retreating redcoats.
-They, along with units from Needham and Lynn, took up positions behind a wall and along a hill near the Jason Russell house in Menotomy.
+They, along with units from Needham and Lynn, took up positions behind a wall and along a hill near the Jason Russell House in Menotomy.
 They waited along the south side of the road for the British to retreat.
 A British flanking company surprised them, pushed them back towards Russell's house, and killed 10 men, including Dedham's Elias Haven from Battle's company.
 Dr. Nathaniel Ames tended to the wounded.

-Of the more than 300 men who responded to the Lexington alarm, some were only gone from home for a few hours while others stayed with the army for up to 13 days.
+Of the more than 300 men who responded to the Lexington Alarm, some were only gone from home for a few hours while others stayed with the army for up to 13 days.
 Battle's company walked the entire length of the battle, collecting weapons and burying the dead.